 (7) Well-groomed appearance and good hygiene

 The interviews will be held at the main campus and each each affiliate hospital is represented.
 Applicants may be given tours of the lab if they wish.
 Observation forms may be turned in to the committee at this time.
 Applicants are encouraged to go to an affiliate lab and observe what a Medical Lab Technician does on a daily basis.
-The interviews will be scheduled by a program official and will be held in late May.
+The interviews will be scheduled by a program official and will be held in early June.
 There will be 15 minutes allowed per interview.

 Three interviewers may be chosen from the following: